Survivors of Maine mass shooting and victims' relatives sue US government alleging negligence

-Survivors of Maine’s deadliest mass shooting and relatives of victims are suing the federal government, alleging that the U.S. Army could and should have stopped one of its reservists from carrying out what they call “one of the most preventable mass tragedies in American history.”
+LEWISTON, Maine (AP) — Survivors of Maine’s deadliest mass shooting and relatives of victims sued the federal government Wednesday, alleging that the U.S. Army could and should have stopped one of its reservists from carrying out what they call “one of the most preventable mass tragedies in American history.”

 Eighteen people were killed in October 2023 when Robert Card opened fire at a bowling alley and a bar and grill.
 An independent commission appointed by Maine’s governor later concluded that there were numerous opportunities for intervention by both Army officials and civilian law enforcement as Card's mental health deteriorated.
 He was found dead by suicide two days after the shootings.